MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 Specifies one or more gradient stops (using Hexadecimal Color) in a gradient brush.

-The parameter `offset` refers to the position of the gradient stop and should be a floating point number between 0 and 1, inclusive.
+The parameter `offset` refers to the position of the gradient stop and should be a floating-point number between 0 and 1, inclusive.

 The parameter `hexColor` denotes the color specified in `#RRGGBB` or `#AARRGGBB` format.